Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Abstract Syntax of Labels and Conditions

-Figure \ref{fig:rule-label-grammar} and Figure \ref{fig:host-label-grammar} give grammars in Extended Backus-Naur Form defining the abstract syntax of labels in rule graphs and host graphs, respectively.
+This appendix gives grammars in Extended Backus-Naur Form defining the abstract syntax of labels and application conditions.
+There are some context constraints for these definitions which can be found in \cite{Bak15a}.

+The class of \emph{host graphs} consists of all totally labelled graphs over the set HostLabel of host graph labels as defined by the grammar in Figure \ref{fig:host-label-grammar}.

+Figure \ref{fig:rule-label-grammar} defines the labels that may occur in the graphs contained in rules.
+(In the case studies of this paper, however, we only need labels that are variables of type \ttt{list} or \ttt{int}.)
+We obtain the class of \emph{rule graphs} by replacing the label set $\L$ of Definition \ref{def:graph} with the set Label of rule graph labels.

+The concatenation of two lists $x$ and $y$ is written $x{:}y$ (not to be confused with Haskell's colon operator which adds an element to the beginning of a list).
 The binary arithmetic operators `\texttt{+}', `\texttt{-}', `$\ast$' and `\texttt{/}' expect integer expressions as arguments while `\texttt{.}' is string concatenation.
 The categories LVar, AVar, IVar, SVar and CVar consist of variables of type List, Atom, Integer, String and Char, respectively.
 Variables can be used as expressions of supertypes.
 For example, integer variables can be used as lists of length one.
-The category Node consists of node identifiers in graphs.
+The category Node consists of identifiers for nodes in the left-hand graphs of rules.
 The operators \texttt{indeg} and \texttt{outdeg} denote the number of ingoing respectively outgoing edges of a node.
 The \texttt{length} operator returns the length of a list or string represented by a variable.
 The category Character consists of the printable ASCII characters except ‘\,{"}’.

-Marks are represented graphically in rule declarations, where \texttt{grey} is reserved for nodes and \texttt{dashed} is reserved for edges.
-Mark \texttt{any} can only be used in rules and matches arbitrary marks in host graphs.

-Labels in host graphs as defined by the grammar in Figure \ref{fig:host-label-grammar} form a subset of the labels allowed in rule graphs.
-They represent constant values in that they do not contain variables or unevaluated expressions.
+Character strings are enclosed in double quotes.

 The grammar in Figure \ref{fig:condition-grammar} defines the abstract syntax of rule application conditions.
 Conditions are Boolean combinations of subtype assertions, applications of the \ttt{edge} predicate to left-hand node identifiers, or relational comparisons of expressions (where \ttt{=} and \ttt{!=} can be used for arbitrary expressions).
 A condition of the form $\mtt{edge}(v_1,v_2,l)$ requires the existence of an edge from node $v_1$ to node $v_2$ with label $l$.